 A low carbohydrate (potentially keto) diet might be beneficial for the management of blood sugar in type 2 diabetes.
 However, the evidence in this area is limited and might be medically risky for those on certain medications such as sulfonylureas or insulin.
 It should only be done under professional guidance.

 The keto diet pros and cons:

 Carbohydrates have been eliminated in many diets and keto is no exception.
-While we know some carbohydrates should be limited, e.g. sugar, with keto you will have to eliminate even the healthy carbohydrates including whole grains, legumes, most fruit, and some vegetables.
-Not only may you miss out on essential vitamins and minerals you also miss out on fibre, which makes it harder to stay regular and impacts overall bowel health.
+While we know some carbohydrates should be limited, e.g. sugars, refined flours, with keto you will have to eliminate even the healthy sources of carbohydrates including whole grains, legumes, most fruit, and starchy vegetables.
+Unless your keto diet is well-planned you can be short on essential vitamins and minerals.

-Also, it is very easy to consume too much saturated fat if you are eating a lot of animal-based fat found in meat and butter This can raise your ‘bad’ LDL-cholesterol levels and increase your risk of heart disease.
-Whether you are or are not on the keto diet, you should focus on choosing heart healthy unsaturated fats like avocado, olive oil, nuts, and seeds and limit saturated fats like butter, coconut oil and fat from meat.
+If your keto diet emphasizes animal-based foods such as meat and butter, you run the risk of eating far too much saturated fat.
+This can raise your ‘bad’ LDL-cholesterol levels and increase your risk of heart disease.
+Whether you follow the keto diet or not, you should focus on choosing heart-healthy unsaturated fats like avocado, olive oil, nuts, and seeds and limit saturated fats like fat from meat, butter, palm oil and coconut oil.

 Currently, there is limited long-term data on the keto diet.
 The keto diet has helped many lose weight in the short term and may help with controlling your appetite and blood sugar management, however, it is very restrictive which can make it harder to stick to in the long term.
 The keto diet is not suitable for everyone.
 If you are considering keto, consult a dietitian or doctor trained in this area.